 Remember: the white membranes inside peppers have most of the heat.
 So if you’re uncertain about how spicy it will be, remove some of them to moderate the heat.

 Scoop the curry into bowls with cooked white basmati rice (the classic), or brown rice or a whole grain like farro or quinoa.
-If you have extra time, take every serving over the top with my Homemade Vegan Naan (it’s perfect for sopping up the delicious gravy!).
+If you have extra time, take every serving over the top with some vegan naan (it’s perfect for sopping up the delicious gravy!).

 Big Vegan Flavor